9 min read

 -- Rehan Ahmed, CTO at Smart Web Agency

-You should not treat the AI not as a magic box, but as a "junior developer".
+You should not treat the AI as a magic box, but as a "junior developer".
 You give them clear, small tasks, reviewed frequently, and you assume they will make mistakes until proven otherwise.
 And this can be done while following the spec-driven development.

 3. AI test generation is not optional